jbodika/CART-253/Assignments/ArtJam/README.md

 ## Description
 Ah, the arcade!
 A place where people from all age groups come to play video games and have some good laughs.
 You’ll need to wait in a long line before you can try out this arcade claw machine.
 Don't be intimidated by the long wait times, I believe it's your turn now!

+### Controls
+* Insert a coin by clicking on the coin slot
+* Press and hold on the machine joystick to move the claw around
+* Press and hold on the colour changing button to claim your prize

 ## Credits
 This project uses [p5.js](https://p5js.org).